codewithnuh/saas-landing-page/README.md

   <h3 align="center">A Modern and Elegant SaaS Landing Page</h3>

    <div align="center">
-     Learn how to create stunning user interfaces and smooth animations step by step in our tutorial series on <a href="https://www.youtube.com/@YourChannel" target="_blank"><b>Your Channel Name</b></a>.
+     Learn how to create stunning user interfaces and smooth animations step by step in this repo.
 Perfect for enhancing UI and animations in your projects!
     </div>
 </div>